Easy Perfectly Salted Roasted Almonds Recipe (Seriously the BEST)

-Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you – thanks for your support!
+Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 As in, you may find you have trouble eating only a few.
-But that's where your small bowls for portion control will come in to play - we don't need to suffer through blah food in order to practice portion control, do we?
+But that’s where your small bowls for portion control will come in to play – we don’t need to suffer through blah food in order to practice portion control, do we?
+This is just fair warning that you will not want to start eating these straight from the jar!

-Now, before you go all "can't we just buy anything for convenience anymore?" on me, let me explain that I don't make these DIY roasted almonds because they are any more healthier or more 'real food' than basic roasted nuts you can buy (though if you were soaking and sprouting them, they might be, but most raw almonds seem to be already steam-pasturized...).
+Now, before you go all “can’t we just buy anything for convenience anymore?” on me, let me explain that I don’t make this roasted almonds recipe because it is any more healthier or more ‘real food’ than the basic roasted nuts you can buy.
+So if you’re needing convenience, buy away.

 Really, I had no idea there would be such a difference between home-roasted almonds and store-bought!

-Perfectly Salted Roasted Almonds Video Tutorial
+The Trick to Perfectly Salted Almonds

-I adapted the recipe to cook fully in an oven to be easier and to be able to make a large batch.
+I then adapted the recipe to cook fully in an oven to be easier and to be able to make a large batch.

-- Fine grain sea salt (or use a pink Himalayan or other pure, non-additive salt)
+- Fine grain sea salt: or use a pink Himalayan or other pure, non-additive salt.

-Equipment Needed:
+Equipment Needed

 - Roasting pan